aunnnn/whatithink/content/posts/people-don-t-listen-to-each-other.md

 title = "People don't listen to each other"

 +++
 They don’t actually communicate.
 They pick up keywords and make up some kind of meaning that makes sense to themselves.

-They always miss the preciseness and some words that add extra depth to languages and thoughts they're supposed to express.
+They always ignore preciseness and words that add extra depth to language and thoughts they're supposed to express or understand.